The extensive research and rewarding nuggets of history discovered in the hunt to find our ancestral home in Ireland.

 As a widow, Mary Whelan appeared in Griffith’s Valuation in 1853 in Litter Beg Townland prior to emigrating with her children.
 Griffith’s Valuation recorded all heads of households between 1848 and 1864 to determine liability to pay for the support of the poor and destitute.
 The Tithe Applotment Books and Griffith’s Valuation can be found by conducting a Google search.

 James Regan and Catherine “Kate” Walsh, Kate’s 2nd great grandparents, as well as Kate’s Harney ancestors, lived in Ballydurn Townland, Co.
 Waterford before emigrating to Albany, NY in the 1860s.
 James Regan appeared as a farmer in the 1852 Griffith’s Valuation records.
 Kate’s great grandfather Edmund Regan was baptized on 7 Jan 1841 in RC Parish Kill.
-RC baptism and marriages records have been transcribed by the websites Roots Ireland and Find My Past.
+RC baptism and marriage records have been transcribed by the websites Roots Ireland and Find My Past.

 William Kennedy, Mike’s 2nd great grandfather, was born in Dunganstown Townland, Co.
 Wexford in 1826.
 William immigrated to Boston in 1847 and made his way to Cape Vincent, NY by 1850.
 He was a blacksmith and a miner before turning to farming.